 The struggle for the right to organize is not finished.
 Whether it will be won depends upon what labor does with what it has recently won.
 The state cannot give labor its rights, not even when the state is controlled by liberals and progressives.
 It can only make them possible.
 And labor, which means in the end all socially useful workers, can only hold its right to organize as it uses it in the political field to extend democratic controls over the whole of life, beginning with the basic economic necessities.
 If it fails or halts in this progress, the Fascists come to power.
 To prevent that, is the immediate task.
 It is for this purpose that all progressive elements are standing with labor in winning and holding its right to organize.
-It is for this purpose that labor must stand with all progressive elements in extending democratic rights to all sections of the American people, and the people's rule to all aspects of American in the
+It is for this purpose that labor must stand with all progressive elements in extending democratic rights to all sections of the American people, and the people's rule to all aspects of American life.

-THE OPEN ROAD
+THE OPEN ROAD in the SOVIET UNION

-SOVIET UNION

-A visit to the Soviet Union is most interesting when changes are in process, as they are today.
-The Open Road offers three long trips under leaders whose study of Soviet affairs and first-hand acquaintance with the country has been continuous over a period of vears.
+A visit to the Soviet Union is most A visit to the Soviet Union is most interesting when changes are in process, as they are today.
+The Open Road offers three long trips under leaders whose study of Soviet affairs and first-hand ac-quaintance with the country has been continuous over a period of vears years.